Nearly all sessions are now listed - find the schedule below!

 All Levels

 The Whisenton Public Scholars Program promotes community-engaged scholarship and teaching at schools and programs with a mission to serve Black, Indigenous and Students of Color and their communities.
-As the program celebrates its 25th anniversary, it is an opportune time to reflect on the use of deliberative pedagogy in classrooms, on campus, and in the community.
-This session will bring together a diverse group of scholars who will share their insights into how dialogue and deliberation have enhanced student learning and civic engagement, and how they have addressed issues of social justice, health equity, and Indigenous sovereignty through this approach.
-Participants will leave with new ideas and tools for promoting dialogue and deliberation in their own work and with a greater appreciation for the value of this approach for higher education and civic engagement.
+As the program celebrates its 25th anniversary, we’ll reflect on the use of deliberative pedagogy in classrooms, on campus, and in the community.
+A diverse group of scholars will share their insights on how dialogue and deliberation have enhanced student learning and civic engagement, and addressed issues of social justice, health equity, and Indigenous sovereignty.
+Participants will leave with new ideas and tools for promoting dialogue and deliberation in their own work.

 Terrica Arnold - Director of Operations, Innovation and Community Initiatives; Meharry Medical College